idvorkin/idvorkin.github.io/_d/psychic-weight.md

 As usual, the 7 habits helps
 Eat the frog
-Habits make phycic weight get handled.
+Habits make psychic weight get handled.